hitoshi-watase/sercrod/docs/reference/directives/case-break.md

 Within a `*switch` block:

-- Nablla walks child elements in DOM order.
+- Sercrod walks child elements in DOM order.
 - It finds the first branch that should start rendering:
   - A matching `*case` or `*case.break`.
   - Or a `*default` when no earlier case has matched.
-- Once rendering has started, Nablla is in a fallthrough mode:
+- Once rendering has started, Sercrod is in a fallthrough mode:
   - Every subsequent `*case` or `*default` branch is also rendered, until a break-type directive is seen.
 - `*case.break` is both:
   - A case branch (its expression is matched against the switch value).